spikegrobstein/flatironschool-deployment_lecture/lecture.md

     RSA key fingerprint is 22:fb:91:18:d0:98:ee:e6:c7:77:ae:fa:55:8c:3a:08.
     Are you sure you want to continue connecting (yes/no)?

-The server will provide a unique identifier to you which identifies the server, known as its "SSH Fingerprint."
+The server will provide a unique value to you which identifies the server, known as its "SSH Fingerprint."
 This is used to ensure that you're connecting to the server that you expect to connect to.
 We're not going to worry about verifying this fingerprint right now as we're only concerned about connecting to the machine.

 Type `yes` and press enter and you will be prompted for the root password for the machine.
-Type that in and you'll be presented with a prompt.
+Paste that in from the email and you'll be presented with your prompt.
 It should look something like this:

     root@spike001:~#